*** Applications for The Elliott Simmons Student Leadership Programme have now closed***

 So how do I apply?
 Download an application form here & send it back to us at firstname.lastname@example.org

-- When is it? - The programme starts first thing in the morning on Monday September 4th, and finishes in the afternoon on Friday September 8th 2017.
+- When is it? - The programme starts at 9am on Monday September 3rd, and finishes mid-afternoon on Friday September 7th 2018.

-- Where is it? - The programme is based at a central London location (usually UCL) but we sometimes move around London visiting different locations such as the Houses of Parliament or other NGOs.
+- Where is it? - The programme is based at a central London location (usually UCL) with various days of the programme spent visiting different locations around London, such as the Houses of Parliament or other NGOs.

 - Who is it for? - The programme is designed for anyone who is interested in or passionate about Israel – Palestine aged 18-25.
 If you have already visited the region, campaign on Israel - Palestine, or feel strongly about the situation, we encourage you to apply.
 Equally, you do not need to have studied the conflict, been to the region, or demonstrate prior interest.
 All we ask is that you are able to show a willingness to listen, learn, speak your mind, empathise, and show leadership on this issue on your campus or within your community.

 - What happens during the programme? – The programme is full of talks, workshops, discussions, tours, lectures, and panel discussions all about topics related to Israel – Palestine.
-All participants attend all of the sessions and there is always plenty of time to give your own opinions and hold your own discussions in each session.
+All participants attend all of the sessions and there is always plenty of time to give your own opinions, asking questions, and hold your own discussions in each session.

-- Who gives the talks? - We invite activists, academics, economists, community leaders, religious leaders, former participants, and others to run the sessions.
+- Who gives the talks? - We invite activists, academics, economists, community leaders, religious leaders, former participants, NGO workers, journalists, students and huge range of others to run the sessions.

-- What solution do you promote? - As contained in the SNS programme principles, we believe that any solution must include an end to both occupation and conflict, and a win-win outcome.
-As an educational programme, we do not promote any particular solution but rather we encourage debate and discussion on all perspectives and possible solutions and we invite speakers with all different political views to speak at the programme.
-It is up to you, as a participant, to come up with our own opinions on the situation.
+- What solution do you promote? - As contained in the SNS programme principles, we believe that any solution must include an end to both the occupation and the conflict, and a win-win outcome.
+As an educational programme, we do not promote any particular solution but rather we encourage debate and discussion on all perspectives and possible solutions and we invite speakers with a variety of different political views to speak at the programme.
+It is up to you, as a participant, to come up with your own opinions on a solution.

-- Where do I stay? – All participants stay in central London accommodation, sharing a room with another participant, and sharing all three meals together.
+- Where do I stay? – All participants stay in central London accommodation (usually university halls), sharing a room with another participant, and sharing all three meals with the 19 other participants on the programme.

 - I live in London, can I stay at home instead? – We strongly encourage all participants to stay in the provided accommodation in order to have the best experience and to ensure that you do not miss out on any of the sessions or discussions.